Eva König

-Eva Catharina König née Hahn (22nd March 1736 - 10th January 1778) was a German woman letter writer.
+Eva Catharina König née Hahn (22 March 1736 - 10 January 1778) was a German woman letter writer.

 Life

+Eva Hahn was born in 1736 in Heidelberg.
+She was one of six children born to Eva and Heinrich Hahn.

-In 1756, Eva König married the Hamburg businessman Engelbert König.
+In 1756, she married the Hamburg businessman Engelbert König.
 The couple had four children: Maria Amalie Henneberg, Theodor, Engelbert, and Fritz.

-In 1767, she became friends with the playwright Gotthold Ephraim Lessing, godfather to her son Fritz who looked after her when her husband died in 1769.
-A few years later, in 1771 they became engaged.
+In 1767, she became friends with the playwright Gotthold Ephraim Lessing, who became godfather to her son Fritz.
+When her husband died in 1769, Lessing took a special interest in the family.
+Eva and Lessing became engaged in 1771 and they were married in 1776 in Jork near Hamburg.

-Due to matters related to König's estate, Eva made several visits to Vienna over a lengthy period.
-She also had to accompany the young Prince Leopold of Brunswick-Wolfenbüttel, who would later become a Prussian General in 1775.
+During their engagement, Eva made several visits to Vienna to settle her late husband’s estate.
+She also chaperoned the young Prince Leopold of Brunswick-Wolfenbüttel on some of his travels.
 As a result, the couple's mode of contact during their engagement was through written correspondence, most of which has survived.
-In 1776 they were married in Jork, a town near Hamburg.